brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 ## Mount Koya (#mount-koya)

-Our journey started at a busy train station in Osaka.
-We boarded a train and headed south.
+Our journey started at the busy central station in Osaka, where we boarded a train and headed south.
 A few more people would get off at every stop along the way, and gradually the big city crowds thinned out.
 Eventually we found that we had the train largely to ourselves.

 Our first destination was Mount Koya (Kōyasan), a holy mountain with a small Shinto town (Kōya-chō) built high on